 Recent and Upcoming Sidewalk Inspection and Repair Work

-To better inform you about our planned tree work, we are reporting on sidewalks that have been inspected and repaired over the past six months, as well as all sidewalk inspections and repairs that are currently scheduled.
+To better inform you about our planned tree work, we are reporting on sidewalks that have been inspected and repaired over the past six months, as well as all sidewalk repairs that are currently scheduled.

 Explore the Inspection and Repair Map